shraddhasri9-source/Shraddha-HW/README.md

 Any misuse of this website or codebase will lead to immediate legal action.

 ## Maintenance
-This project is maintained by Shraddha Good & Neat Handwriting Institute.
+This project is maintained by Redlix Studio.